foliant-docs/foliantcontrib.bindfigma/README.md

 `caption`
 :   Caption of images.
 The `{{image_id}}` placeholder in the caption will be replaced with Figma node ID.

+`hyperlinks`
+:   Flag that tells the preprocessor to wrap image references into hyperlinks to related Figma URLs.

+`multi_delimeter`
+:   String that should separate multiple image references.

 `resize`
 :   Width of resulting images in pixels.
 If not specified, resizing is not performed.